Grasping the Inappropriable

 The Red Conceptualismos del Sur [Southern Conceptualism Network] (RedCSur) is a collective initiative bringing together around 50 researchers and artists from various regions of Latin America, Canada and Europe, establishing itself as a platform for collective thought and action in the field of contemporary relations between art and politics.
 It was founded in 2007 by a group of researchers concerned with intervening politically in the processes of neutralising the critical potential of conceptual practices developed in Latin America since the early 1960s.
 The RedCSur has been involved in long-term reflection on the uses and politics of archives, working on the establishment and organisation of some of the most significant artist-held archives in South America.
 The platform archivosenuso.org is an open-ended tool to share its archival investigations.
 Among other research projects, the network led the exhibition and the publication of Losing the Human Form.
 A Seismic Image of the 1980s in Latin America, produced in collaboration with the Reina Sofia Museum.
 Recent publications include Desinventario.
 Esquirlas de « Tucumán Arde » en el archivo de Graciela Carnevale (Santiago de Chile, 2015) and Arte y disenso : memorias del Taller 4 Rojo, (Bogotá, 2015).

-Fernanda Carvajal is sociologist, teacher and researcher at Buenos Aires University.
+Fernanda Carvajal is a sociologist, teacher, and researcher at Buenos Aires University.
 Holder of an MA degree in Communication and Culture and a PhD degree in Social Sciences.
-Since 2008, she has resided in Buenos Aires and worked at the crossroads of art, politics and sexuality since the 1970s in Chile.
-She integrates the group “Art, culture and politics in Argentina” directed by Ana Longoni and the group “Micropolitics of sexual disobedience in contemporary Argentine art” directed by Fernando Davis.
+Since 2008, she has resided in Buenos Aires and worked at the crossroads of art, politics, and sexuality since the 1970s in Chile.
+She is involved in the group “Art, culture and politics in Argentina” directed by Ana Longoni and the group “Micropolitics of sexual disobedience in contemporary Argentine art” directed by Fernando Davis.
 Alongside Mabel Tapia, she co-coordinates the group Red Conceptualismos del Sur, within which she formed the curatorial team of the exhibition Losing the Human Form.
 A Seismic Image of the 1980s in Latin America at Reina Sofia Museum in Madrid in 2012 (also shown in Lima, 2013 and in Buenos Aires, 2014).
 At present, among other projects, she works together with Alejandro de la Fuente on the establishment of the Mares of the Apocalypse Archive.

 Mabel Tapia is a researcher from Buenos Aires, living in Paris.
 Her research focuses on art practices in the 21st century that involve the use of archives, activism, political engagement and deactivate the aesthetic function.
 She also investigates the processes of legitimation, valorisation and visibility of contemporary practices in their relation to the phenomenon of reification in the frame of new paradigms in both artistic and socio-economic fields.
-She is currently co-directing with Stephen Wright the PhD programme “Document & Contemporary Art” organised by the art schools EESI and ENSA, Bourges.
+She is currently co-directing with Stephen Wright the PhD programme “Document & Contemporary Art” organized by the art schools EESI and ENSA, Bourges.
 Alongside Fernanda Carvajal, she co-coordinates the group Red Conceptualismos del Sur.
 She also works as an editor and has recently co-ordinated the edition of the catalogues: Losing the Human Form.
 A Seismic Image of the 1980s in Latin America (Madrid: Museo Reina Sofía, 2013; Buenos Aires: Eduntref, 2014) and Really Useful Knowledge (Madrid: Museo Reina Sofía, 2014), Desinventario (Santiago de Chile: Ocholibros, 2015).

-*Coverphoto: March 10 resistant movement, 1990.
+*Cover photo: March 10 resistant movement, 1990.
 Paper, 44x34cm.
 Archives of Juan Carlos Romero